 For his efforts on behalf of small business and economic development, the Texas Association of Mexican-American Chambers of Commerce honored Doggett as the 2006 Business Advocate of the Year in government.
 As both a product of and active proponent for public education, Doggett was one of eight alumni honored in a Hall of Fame.
 Doggett was honored as the 2011 Legislator of the Year by Voices for Adoption for his work on his bipartisan Child Family Services Improvement Act, which the President signed into law.

 Doggett’s wife, Libby, serves as Deputy Assistant Secretary for Policy and Early Learning at the U.S. Department of Education.
 They have two daughters: Lisa, the medical director at El Buen Samaritano providing health care to medically underserved and uninsured families ; and, Cathy, a Nurse Family Partnership Team Leader providing assistance across Texas to programs that work with new, disadvantaged parents.
-The Doggetts have three granddaughters, Ella, Clara, and Zayla.
+The Doggetts have four grandchildren, Ella, Clara, Zayla, and Canyon.